Karaka-Management/Organization-Guide/Processes/Onboarding/Onboarding Q&A.md

 **Which frameworks are used for this project?**

-Only the in-house frameworks (phpOMS, jsOMS, cssOMS)
+Only the in-house frameworks (phpOMS, jsOMS, cssOMS, cOMS)

-**Does the project use external / third-party resources?**
+**Does the release version (not the development tools) use external / third-party resources?**

 Yes, although only very few libraries.
+They can be found in Resources/ and Libraries/.

 ## Code Inspections

 **How can you check the code style for code you wrote?**

 * Guidelines
-* Just run the phpcs dev tool with the provided config
+* Just run the phpcs and eslint dev tool with the provided config
 * run: `Build/Helper/testreport.sh`

 **How can you check the code quality for code you wrote?**

 * Guidelines
 * Unit / integration tests (php: PHPUnit, js: jasmine)
-* Static code analysis (phpstan)
+* Static code analysis (phpstan, eslint)
-* run: Build/Helper/testreport.sh
+* run: `Build/Helper/testreport.sh`
 * run: `php -d pcov.enabled=1 vendor/bin/phpunit tests/phpunit_default.xml`
   * It's recommended to run this in the Karaka/* main directory
   * Running this in the main directory will run all tests, also for the submodules (e.g. phpOMS, Modules, ...)